talon-one/talon_go/docs/CampaignDeletedNotification.md

 `func (o *CampaignDeletedNotification) SetCampaign(v Campaign)`

 SetCampaign gets a reference to the given Campaign and assigns it to the Campaign field.

+### GetDeletedAt

+`func (o *CampaignDeletedNotification) GetDeletedAt() time.Time`

+GetDeletedAt returns the DeletedAt field if non-nil, zero value otherwise.

+### GetDeletedAtOk

+`func (o *CampaignDeletedNotification) GetDeletedAtOk() (time.Time, bool)`

+GetDeletedAtOk returns a tuple with the DeletedAt field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasDeletedAt

+`func (o *CampaignDeletedNotification) HasDeletedAt() bool`

+HasDeletedAt returns a boolean if a field has been set.

+### SetDeletedAt

+`func (o *CampaignDeletedNotification) SetDeletedAt(v time.Time)`

+SetDeletedAt gets a reference to the given time.Time and assigns it to the DeletedAt field.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)